Altinity/clickhouse-regression/README.md

 #### [Step 1: Find Which Tests Failed](#table-of-contents)

-If the [TestFlows] check does not pass you should look at the end of the `test_run.txt.out.log` to find the list of failing tests.
+If the [TestFlows] check does not pass, you should look at the end of the `test_run.txt.out.log` to find the list of failing tests.
 For example,

 ```bash